jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) for the more efficient administration of it.
 (5) However, subsection (4) applies only if—
-  (a) the retention of the land would not materially enhance the conservation or recreational value of the park; and (b) the regional council has used the special consultative procedure in the process of determining whether to dispose of the land.
+  (a) the retention of the land would not materially enhance the conservation or recreational value of the park; and (b) the regional council has consulted in a manner that gives effect to the requirements of section 82 in determining whether to dispose of the land.
 (6) Any land within the meaning of subsection (1)(b) that is included in an Order in Council— (a) retains its classification under the Reserves Act 1977; and (b) remains subject to that Act; and